 Understanding Military Skillsets: Part IV

-When you get down to it, interviewing military veterans isn’t all that different than interviewing civilians.
+When it comes down to it, interviewing military veterans for a job isn’t all that different than interviewing civilians.
 The goal of the interview is to get to know the candidate better and determine whether they are a good fit for the role and for the organization.

 Other ways to assess a transitioning veteran are to ask about awards/medals that have been awarded.
 This provides a great chance to explore the candidate’s performance in the military.
 If they finished at the top in Boot Camp, Officer’s Candidate School, or MOS training, they are likely to be a great candidate!

 Did you miss parts 1-3 of this series?
 Start here.